Winter Closure

 1. Create an account through bepress on Open Scholarship by selecting My Account / Sign up.

-2. You will need to provide an email address and your full name and create a password.
+2. You must provide an email address and your full name and create a password.
 You do not have to use your WUSTL email address, but you should use one you check regularly.

-3. After you sign up, you will receive an email confirmation with a link you must click in order to activate your account.
+3. After you sign up, you will receive an email confirmation with a link you must click to activate your account.

-4. If you have successfully created an account and logged in, Open Scholarship should take you to your My Account page.
-From here, you can submit your thesis to the appropriate collection (series).
+4. Open Scholarship should take you to your My Account page if you have successfully created an account and logged in.
+You can submit your thesis to the appropriate collection (series) from here.

 Thesis Submission Instructions by School